Skip to content

 We are conscious of the ever-increasing importance of ensuring that development is sustainable, protecting and enhancing natural habitats and green infrastructure as much as possible whilst delivering much needed homes for people and families.

-The provision of high-quality green public open spaces is at the heart of the landscape-led approach to sensitive development at Coulter Lane.
-Nearly two-thirds of the overall development site will be retained as open space, including play areas, landscaped public open space, community orchards, informal play and habitat areas.
+The provision of high-quality green public open spaces is at the heart of the landscape-led approach to sensitive development at Church Road.
+Nearly two-thirds of the overall development site will be retained as open space, including play areas, landscaped public open space, informal play and habitat areas.
 Existing mature trees and the majority of hedgerows will be retained, with development parcels shaped by existing field patterns.
 Extensive additional planting will deliver a significant increase in tree cover across the site.

 SUDS